 - If reducing the working hours of your EI-eligible employees will help to avoid layoffs, consider the Work Sharing Program.
 This program provides Employment Insurance benefits to employees that agree to make a formal Work Sharing agreement to reduce their hours due to circumstances beyond your control.

-Deferring payments to manage cash-flow:
+For businesses needing to manage cash-flow:

 - Canada Revenue Agency will allow businesses to defer paying your corporate income tax balances and installment payments until after August 31, 2020.